 By Product Insights

-The lighting controls segment dominated the Europe smart homes market with a 28.4% share in 2024.
-This is due to their affordability and ease of installation, appealing to both tech enthusiasts and casual users.
-Like, smart lighting systems reduce energy consumption considerably, aligning with the EU’s sustainability goals.
-Additionally, advancements in LED technology have lowered costs, making these products accessible to a wider audience.
+The lighting controls managed the Europe smart homes market by capturing a 28.4% share in 2024.
+This leading position is associated with their affordability and ease of installation, appealing to both tech enthusiasts and casual users.
+According to the European Lighting Industry Federation, smart lighting systems reduce energy consumption, aligning with the EU’s sustainability goals.
+In addition, advancements in LED technology have lowered costs, making these products accessible to a wider audience.
 The growing trend of home automation further bolsters demand, as lighting controls integrate seamlessly with voice assistants and mobile apps.

 The lighting controls segment dominated the Europe smart homes market in 2024